-Before you book your tickets, you first need to determine wither or not you require a Temporary Resident Visa or TRV.
+Before you book your tickets, you first need to determine whether or not you require a Temporary Resident Visa or TRV.
 Not everyone requires one, but depending on your country of origin, you just might.
 For example, a tourist from the United Kingdom does not require a TRV to enter Canada and can come and remain in Canada for up to six months at a time.
-On the other hand, a tourist from the Ukraine does require a TRV and will need to have one approved before they can even board the plane to Canada.
+On the other hand, a tourist from Ukraine does require a TRV and will need to have one approved before they can even board the plane to Canada.

 A list of countries that are exempt from a TRV can be easily found on the Citizenship and Immigration Canada website.
 If your country of origin appears on this list, you are in luck and do not require a TRV.
 However, if your country of origin does not appear on this list, you will definitely need to acquire your TRV prior to travel.